21 Effective 404 Error Page Examples: Turn Lost Traffic Into Customers

-Would you like to use your website’s 404 error page to increase your conversions and boost revenue?
-We know it sounds too good to be true.
-But a carefully crafted 404 page can turn lost visitors into loyal customers.
+Imagine if you could use your website’s 404 error page to increase conversions and boost revenue.
+Yes, that’s right.
+A carefully crafted 404 page can turn lost visitors into loyal customers.

 In this post, we’re going to cover 21 of the best 404 pages we’ve seen.
 Plus, we’ll explain why they work.